 - We also request that you submit recent photos of your dog to our Intake Coordinator at: firstname.lastname@example.org after you have submitted the form.
 We will share them on our website with potential adopters.
 The better the photos, the more adoption interest he/she will receive.
 Photos of your dog with other dogs, cats, and/or kids are attractive to people and will help spark an interest in your dog.
 (Please only send these photos if your dog is comfortable around dogs, cats and kids).

-- Austin Boxer Rescue hosts an Adoption Day Event every other weekend in Austin and the second Saturday of each month in San Antonio.
-Information about the event is located on the banner to the right.
-You are required to bring your dog to at least one of these events each month.
+- Austin Boxer Rescue hosts an Adoption Day Event every other weekend in Austin, the once a month on a Saturday in Dallas/Ft Worth.
+Information about the event is located on the rescue Facebook pages.
 Frequent attendance will give your dog additional exposure and increase the chances of a speedy adoption.
-Please keep in mind that if you choose not to attend the Adoption Day Event, it will take a very long time to place your dog.
+Please keep in mind that if you choose not to attend the Adoption Day Event, it may take a very long time to place your dog.
 Once an approved adopter is ready to adopt your dog we will take over the process and get your dog up to date on any vetting he/she is lacking.

 - Austin Boxer Rescue does stringent screening on adopters and applicants.
 Home visits and reference checks are performed prior to a dog being placed in a home.
 During this process we discuss the Boxer breed characteristics to ensure that the family is prepared to take on the responsibility.

 - When your dog is adopted, any vetting and heartworm treatment will be provided by the rescue.